mochoabuilds/-cognition-/README.md

 DISCUSSION

 SOCIETAL APPLICATIONS
-* Every day, more people rely on smartphones to do their daily functions.
-Our goal is to rework the pipes channeling money at neighborhood markets.
+* Every day, more people rely on smartphones to do daily life.
 The mass adoption of smartphones means many people are now in arms reach of a mini terminal.
 Our product enables neighborhood markets across the midwest to perform autonomous checkout using smartphone terminals.
 We want to make it possible to experience automated checkout with minimum investment of time and money.
-Our goal is to help neighborhood markets stay competeitive in changing times.
+Our goal is to help neighborhood markets stay competitive as the times change.

 * Pilot program under development.